chuqingjin/chuqingjin.github.io/_pages/about.md

 &emsp;**Talks:** SITE; by coauthor: Boston Conference on Markets and Competition, BU, CMU, LSE, Montreal Summer Conference on IO, Northwestern, Wisconsin IO/Finance Reading Group
 </summary>

-* *We develop a novel quantitative dynamic model of demand for and supply of index funds to decompose the impact of ***inertia***, ***search frictions***, and ***preference heterogeneity***.
+* *We develop a novel quantitative dynamic model of demand for and supply of index funds to decompose the impact of **inertia**, **search frictions**, and **preference heterogeneity**.
 We find that the average expense ratio paid by retail investors are roughly 45% higher due to search frictions and 40% due to inertia than the friction-less baseline.
-Removing inertia has a small impact when search frictions are high.*
+Removing inertia has a small impact when search frictions are high.*å

 <img src="/images/cf_cdf_no_inertia.png" class = "center" width = "300" /><img src="/images/cf_cdf_no_search.png" class = "center" width = "300" />